 "It isn't the hours you put in, but what you put in the hours."

-Manassas Volleyball Club located in Northern Virginia is currently looking for experienced coaches with a passion for teaching.
+Manassas Volleyball Club located in Northern Virginia is always looking for experienced coaches with a passion for teaching.
 We take pride in our coaches and are excited about offering this opportunity to individuals with the following qualifications:

 Played at the high school or college level